Environment | Value natural resources

 Cutting-edge RRR structure for aircraft tires

-The revolutionarily reinforced radial (RRR) tires have a new belt structure using highly elastic, high-strength fibers that delivers improved safety performance compared to the previous tire structure.
-The RRR structure also reduces tire weight of 7 to 10 percent, therefore using less raw materials.
+The revolutionarily reinforced radial (RRR) tires have a new belt structure using highly elastic, high-strength fibers that deliver improved safety performance compared to the previous tire structure.
+The RRR structure also reduces tire weight by seven to ten percent, therefore using fewer raw materials.

 For more information, see “Revolutionarily Reinforced Radial (RRR).”